aarnphm/aarnphm.github.io/content/thoughts/vllm.md

 >
 > Executor will handle all KVCache, block manager, and evictor layer here during model execution
 >
-> broadcast with SPMD with sequence groups
+> broadcast SPMD with sequence groups

 ### proposal